Ann Timmer

-Ann A. Scott Timmer (born September 12, 1960) is a justice of the Arizona Supreme Court currently serving as Vice Chief Justice.
+Ann A. Scott Timmer (born September 12, 1960) is an American lawyer who has served as the chief justice of the Arizona Supreme Court since 2024.
+She concurrently has served as a justice of the court since 2012.

 Education

 Timmer attended the University of Arizona and graduated with a Bachelor of Arts degree in 1982.
 Timmer graduated from Arizona State University College of Law in 1985.
-In 2018, Justice Timmer graduated from Duke Law School with an LLM in judicial studies.
+In 2018, she graduated from Duke Law School with an LLM in judicial studies.

 Career

+Timmer worked for private law firms in Phoenix, Arizona.
+She focused on commercial and employment litigation, and tried capital murder cases both as a defense attorney and as a special prosecutor.

-Prior to her appointment to the Arizona Supreme Court, Timmer was the Chief Judge of the Arizona Court of Appeals, Division One.
-She was appointed in 2000 by former Arizona Governor Jane Dee Hull.
+Prior to her 2012 appointment by then Governor Jan Brewer to the Arizona Supreme Court, Timmer was the chief judge of the Arizona Court of Appeals, Division One.
+She was appointed in 2000 by former Governor Jane Dee Hull.
 Timmer was retained to the court in 2002 and 2008.

-Timmer also previously worked for private law firms in Phoenix, Arizona.
-She focused on commercial and employment litigation, and tried capital murder cases both as a defense attorney and as a special prosecutor.
+She became chief justice of the Arizona Supreme Court on July 1, 2024.

 Family

 Timmer's sister, Laurie Roberts, is a columnist for the Arizona Republic.
 Roberts frequently writes columns that are critical of Arizona's judiciary and other aspects of Arizona government.

 Timmer is married and has three daughters.
 Because one of her daughters is deaf, Timmer learned American Sign Language at the Arizona State Schools for the Deaf and Blind in Tucson.